jupyter/enhancement-proposals/jep-process-v2/jep-process-v2.md

 ### Phase 3: Work Commences

-Once a JEP has been merged into the jupyter/enhancement-proposal repository, development work can commence on the JEP.
+Once a JEP has been merged into the jupyter/enhancement-proposal repository, it becomes active and development work can commence on the JEP.
 As the implementer(s) is submitting a pull request or pull requests in relation to the JEP, they should provide a reference to the JEP so that reviewer has background context on the JEP.

 As the JEP is being implemented, the implementer(s) are submitting pull requests for the JEP, they should update the JEP with addendums to denote the progress of the implementation using the following stages.